Database provider logos and data illustration

 For most vibe-coded apps, Supabase is the best all-around database pick because it gives you Postgres, auth, storage, policies, and a dashboard without making setup feel like a side quest.

 If you want the fastest beginner-friendly backend, Firebase is still hard to beat.
 If you specifically want modern serverless Postgres, look at Neon.
-If your app fits a lightweight SQLite-style model, Turso is the interesting alternative.
+If your app needs a narrower realtime, SQLite, local-first-ish, or self-hosted path, the watchlist is where things get interesting.

 What choosing a database actually means